Tétouan: Late military history

 In the 17th century, the city was governed by the wealthy al-Naksis family.
 At the end of the century, the city was taken by the Alaouite sultan Moulay Ismail, who encountered fierce resistance.
 Tétouan remained fragile, until it was taken by the Alaouite governor of Tangier and leader of a moroccan army that had occupied Tangier after the English had evacuated the possession.
 The Alaouite governor ushered in a period of stability in Tétouan, building many of the city's landmarks such as the Meshwar palace and the Pasha mosque, the oldest standing mosque in Tétouan.
 After his death, the city again rebelled and was only nominally controlled by the central government.

 Elements of military constructions can be found in the original fortifications such as the three forts, the seven gates, and the large outer walls that surround the old medina.
 They have survived despite the changes that occurred through the expansions known to the city during multiple periods.

-Tétouan received a number of Algerian immigrants following the French invasion of Algiers in 1830.
+Tétouan received a number of Algerian immigrants after the French invasion of Algiers in 1830.
 According to Bouhlila, they introduced baklava, coffee, and the warqa pastry now used in pastilla.
-For Gil Marks, it was rather the Sephardic Jews who introduced the Ottoman warqa, which the Moroccans substituted for the Spanish pastry.
+For Gil Marks, it was rather Sephardic Jews who introduced the Ottoman warqa, which was substituted for the Spanish pastry.